Blacks and Whites' Carnival: Rural Culture & Cuy's Festival (7 January)

-This day is devoted to Remate (Finish) the Carnival with the celebration of "Cuy's day" when locals and tourists delight the typical dish of the region, also many of them visit the near Guamuez Lake, and Obonuco and Catambuco rural fairs.
+This day is devoted to Remate (Finish) the Carnival with the celebration of "Cuy's Day (Guinea Pig's Day)" when locals and tourists delight the typical dish of the region, also many of them visit the near Guamuez Lake, and Obonuco and Catambuco rural fairs.

 The Artisans or Carnival Cultores

-The term "Carnival Cultores" is a neologism in evolution that links the terms "Culture" and "Actors", and identified in the first place to the traditional "Carnival Artisans", but wanted to be extend to other people participating in parades through other modalities.
+The term "Carnival Cultores" is a neologism that links the terms "Culture" and "Actors", identifying mainly traditional "Carnival Artisans", but also extending to other people participating in parades through other modalities.

-Traditionally has been used the word artisan to describe first, the creators of the floats, ignoring their families and partners involved in the preparation of the figures of the Great Parade.
-However, various sectors support this word must be replaced by "Cultores" or "Carnival Artists", not only for being more inclusive, but also due to the professional and artistic value of work performed into finishing floats.
+The word artisan has been traditionally used to describe the creators of the floats, excluding their families and partners involved in the preparation of the figures of the Great Parade.
+Some people prefer to use "Cultores" or "Carnival Artists" instead, both to be more inclusive and to emphasize the professional and artistic value of work of creating floats.

-Currently the Carnival Cultores are organized into two major associations: Asoarca and Caminantes del Carnaval (Carnival Walkers), the first one comprises mainly the creators of the floats, while the second belong to partipantes in walking patterns.
+The Carnival Cultores are organized into two major associations: Asoarca and Caminantes del Carnaval (Carnival Walkers).
+The first one comprises mainly the float creators, while the second is for walking participants in costumes.